ojplg/legup/README.md

 * Actually make a real connection pool and automated reclamation
 * Silent logging for unit tests (maybe)

-Features/bugs to work on
+Features/bugs/ideas to work on

 * USER FIXES
-  * Prevent users from seeing screens they do not have permission for
   * Allow users to change their passwords
   * Allow users to invite others to their organizations
   * Allow organization names to be changed

+  * Make sure submission of names handle spaces correctly
+  * Error messages on user/organization creation

 * Write more help screens
 * Legislator Persistence